-If an equity award granted under the 2012 Equity Incentive Plan expires or otherwise terminates without being exercised in full, or is settled in cash, the equity interests not acquired pursuant to the award will become available for subsequent issuance under the 2012 Equity Incentive Plan.
-Equity awards that are forfeited, cancelled, exchanged or surrendered prior to becoming fully vested, may become available for the grant of new equity awards under the 2012 Equity Incentive Plan.
+If an equity award granted under the Amended 2012 Equity Incentive Plan expires or otherwise terminates without being exercised in full, or is settled in cash, the equity interests not acquired pursuant to the award will become available for subsequent issuance under the Amended 2012 Equity Incentive Plan.
+Equity awards that are forfeited, cancelled, exchanged or surrendered prior to becoming fully vested, may become available for the grant of new equity awards under the Amended 2012 Equity Incentive Plan.
+If any option is exercised by delivering previously owned shares of stock or Class B units in payment of the exercise price therefor, only the net number of shares or units will be considered to have been issued pursuant to an award granted under the Amended 2012 Equity Incentive Plan.
+In addition, any shares of stock or Class B units either tendered or withheld in satisfaction of tax withholding obligations of the Company or an affiliate will again be available for issuance under the Amended 2012 Equity Incentive Plan.

-Administration of the 2012 Equity Incentive Plan
+Administration of the Amended 2012 Equity Incentive Plan

-Our Compensation Committee administers the 2012 Equity Incentive Plan and determines, subject to the 2012 Equity Incentive Plan's terms: (i) which employees, directors, consultants and advisers receive grants; (ii) the dates of grant; (iii) the numbers and types of stock awards to be granted; (iv) the exercise or purchase price of each award; and (v) the terms and conditions of the stock awards, including the period of their exercisability and vesting and, in certain instances, the fair market value applicable to a stock award.
-In addition, the Compensation Committee will interpret the 2012 Equity Incentive Plan and may adopt any administrative rules, regulations, procedures and guidelines to govern the 2012 Equity Incentive Plan or any awards granted thereunder.
+Our Compensation Committee administers the Amended 2012 Equity Incentive Plan and determines, subject to the plan's terms: (i) which employees, directors, consultants and advisers receive grants; (ii) the dates of grant; (iii) the numbers and types of stock awards to be granted; (iv) the exercise or purchase price of each award; and (v) the terms and conditions of the stock awards, including the period of their exercisability and vesting and, in certain instances, the fair market value applicable to a stock award.
+In addition, the Compensation Committee will interpret the 2012 Equity Incentive Plan, as amended, and may adopt any administrative rules, regulations, procedures and guidelines to govern the Amended 2012 Equity Incentive Plan or any awards granted thereunder.